What are the different models of the GeoCube?

 to use shore power instead of renting a generator.
 Why is

-A successful T.C. test requires reliable, consistent power in
+that not recommended?A successful TC/TRT test requires reliable, consistent power in

 order to maintain data validity.
 "Shore Power" or